sickozell/SickoCV/README.md

 If CV input is polyphonc, the output will be polyphonic reflecting CV polyphony channels.
 Otherwise if CV input is monophonic and signal inputs are polyphonic, every signal channel will be processed with the same amplification.

 #### Right-click Menu
-- Polyphonic OUTs.
-When this option is enabled the outputs reflect input polyphony.
-Otherwise polyphonic inputs are mixed in one monophonic out.
+- **Polyphonic OUTs**: when this option is enabled the outputs reflect input polyphony.
+Otherwise polyphonic inputs are mixed in one monophonic out

 [back to top](#table-of-contents)